msval/randompicker/README.md

-randompicker
+Random picker
 ============

-Random picking options from a list
+This small bootstrap styled utility is used to pick stuff randomly from a list.
+Useful for lotteries when giving giveaways or something like it.